LesterThomas/NodeRed-flows/Cool-ometer/README.md

 Cool-ometer
 ===========

-This is a physical diplay with a large dial - in conjunction with the sentimentMeasure flow, it will displays the average sentiment of an audience physical dial.
+This is a physical diplay with a large dial.
+In conjunction with the sentimentMeasure flow, it will displays the average sentiment of an audience.
 The audience 'vote' using a mobile-based HTML5 app and, a cloud service captures and aggregates the score and this display shows it using a servo-driven needle.

 The Servo is controlled using a XINO RF Arduino-compatible board with a built-in radio serial interface.
 This interfaces to a slide-of-radio module installed on a Raspberry Pi.
 The XINO RF runs the standatd LLAP controller software; The Raspberry sends LLAP messages over the Radio serial interface.
 The message to set the Servo position is 'a--SERVO115-' where 'a--' is the id of the XINO RF module, 'SERVO' is the command to set the SERVO and '115' is the requessted angle (between 0-180 degrees).
 The trailing '-' is needed since all LLAP messages need to be 12 chars.